 - Latunde, Y. (2017).
 Research in Parental Involvement: Methods and Strategies for Education and Psychology.
 New York, NY: Palgrave.

 - Latunde.
-Y. (in press).
-Mission possible: One mother’s story about academia, and parenting a child with exceptional needs.
+Y. (accepted).
+Mission possible: A mother’s story.
 IV Press.

 - Latunde.
 Y. (2018).
 Expanding their opportunities to engage: A case of the African American Parent Council.
 Journal of Negro Education, 87(3), 270-283.